rajmanna-dev/www-mmc-noticebot/README.md

 ## Credits

-MMC NoticeBot was created by Educational Toolkit for Students (ETS).
+MMC NoticeBot was created by Web Tools for Students (WTS).